TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/005 Model classes.md

-# Entity classes
+# Model classes

 We are going to need to classes: User and Todo.

 ### Todo

-Inside your Entities project, create a new class, call it Todo.
+Inside your Shared project, create a new directory: Models.
+In here create a new class, call it `Todo`.

 The `Todo` class needs properties for the data, a `Todo` should hold: